 During 2020-21, we examined the financial sustainability of each council in Wales.
-In Bridgend County Borough Council, we concluded in August 2021 that the Council has maintained a strong financial position during the pandemic and has strengthened its Medium Term Financial Strategy.
+In June 2021 Council we concluded that: The Council remains financially stable and is focussed on future challenges.
+The report can be viewed here.

 We also published two national summary reports: the first report in October 2020 and the second report in September 2021.